moondance-labs/tanssi-docs/learn/framework/architecture.md

 ## Client-Runtime Communication {: #client-runtime-communication }

 As previously described, the two main components of a Substrate node (the core client and the runtime) have a clear separation of concerns.
 Beyond the functional responsibilities, at a lower level, their binary representation and execution environments are different.
-While the node is compiled to be installed and run on a specific platform (be it Linux x64 or any other), the ContainerChain runtime is compiled to a Wasm format that is platform-agnostic and runs in an isolated execution environment.
+While the node is compiled to be installed and run on a specific platform (be it Linux x64 or any other), the Appchain runtime is compiled to a Wasm format that is platform-agnostic and runs in an isolated execution environment.

  Bearing in mind the separated execution environments, all the communication between the node client and the runtime occurs through a limited and well-defined interface, allowing the necessary operations such as: